A boy’s ghost seeks peace from a life cut far too short in the Night Gallery story “The Dark Boy” reviewed here.

 Mrs. Timm gets up and comes over to Mr. Robb, holds his hand and asks Joel, “won’t you come home with us, Joel?”
 They leave and he follows them.
 They get to Robb’s house but Joel is no longer behind them.
 Robb whistles the whippoorwill’s song and we hear a whistle back.
 Mrs. Timm and Mr. Robb share a relieved smile and we dissolve to a grave.
 Joel’s grave, where his ghost need no longer walk among the living as it has finally found peace.

 This is a fine, gentle, sensitively handled tale, ably directed by the star of the last segment, John Astin.
-Astin’s work as an actor and director on Night Gallery cannot be understated.
-He was a true star of this series and it’s a shame his directorial career never really took off because when given the chance, he was able to do a strong and artistic job as a director.
+Astin’s work as an actor and director on Night Gallery cannot be overstated.
+He was a true star of this series and it’s a shame his directorial career never really took off because when given the chance, he was able to do a strong and artistic job behind the camera.